Japan-U.S. alliance should provide an alternative to China

 Given the centrality of economic diplomacy to Chinese statecraft, it’s paramount for the Suga and Biden administrations to jointly develop a robust investment initiative in the Indo-Pacific.
 But, what should it look like?

-If there is one thing we should have learned from the last decade is that neither the Obama administration’s strategic snobbery nor the Trump administration’s demonizing of Chinese investments really worked.
+If there is one thing we should have learned from the past decade is that neither the administration of Barack Obama’s strategic snobbery nor the administration of Donald Trump’s demonizing of Chinese investments really worked.

-European countries joined the Beijing-based Asian Infrastructure Investment Bank (AIIB), while as many as 100 countries, including Italy and New Zealand, have signed up to the BRI.
+European countries joined the Beijing-based Asian Infrastructure Investment Bank (AIIB), while as many as 100 countries, including Italy and New Zealand, have signed up to the Belt and Road initiative.

 Upon closer examination, however, it’s crystal clear that there is no reason for strategic fatalism.
 The reality is that China is getting more bang out of mostly imaginary buck.
-Despite trillions of dollars in pledged investments, covering 2600 projects in multiple continents, the BRI is still predominantly a publicity stunt rather than a true game-changer in the global infrastructure landscape.
+Despite trillions of dollars in pledged investments, covering 2,600 projects in multiple continents, the Belt and Road initiative is still predominantly a publicity stunt rather than a true game-changer in the global infrastructure landscape.

-By China’s own admission, up to 20% of BRI projects have been “seriously affected” by the pandemic.
-Many other BRI projects, meanwhile, are either stuck in the planning stage, canceled due to regulatory and national security concerns, or hounded by allegations of corruption and debt diplomacy.
+By China’s own admission, up to 20% of Belt and Road initiative projects have been “seriously affected” by the pandemic.
+Many other projects, meanwhile, are either stuck in the planning stage, canceled due to regulatory and national security concerns, or hounded by allegations of corruption and debt diplomacy.

 This is especially true in Southeast Asia, a new theater of great power competition in recent years.
 In Indonesia, the region’s largest nation, the much-vaunted Jakarta-Bandung high-speed railway has been bedeviled by repeated delays, prompting Jakarta to seek alternative investors, namely Japan.